karatelabs/karate/README.md

 If the argument passed to the [call of a `*.feature` file](#calling-other-feature-files) is a JSON array, something magical happens.
 The feature is invoked for each item in the array.
 Each array element has to be a JSON object and for each object, the behavior will be as described above.

-But now the return value from the `call` will be a JSON array of the same size as the input array.
+But this time, the return value from the `call` will be a JSON array of the same size as the input array.
 And each element of the returned array will be the 'envelope' of variables that resulted from each iteration.

 Here is an example that combines the [`table`](#table) keyword with calling a `*.feature`: